 The position of the pacific zone director is currently vacant.

 President & Eastern Zone Director

 Jay began hanging around the airfield at the age of seven and started taking lessons as soon as he was able to reach the rudder pedals.
-He has been flying gliders continuously since 2001 and has a particular passion for cross-country.
-He is an active instructor and towpilot at the Winnipeg Gliding Club, has flown in several competitions and was the junior OLC champ-ion for Canada for several seasons.
-Jay owns a share in an ASW-19 with two other partners and enjoys flying cross-country whenever possible.
-To fund his addiction, Jay works in business development at an aerospace company that overhauls jet engines, and enjoys playing hockey and golf when he can’t be in the air.
+He has been flying gliders since 2001 and is particularly passionate about cross-country soaring.
+He is the CFI and a tow pilot at the Winnipeg Gliding Club.
+He has flown in several soaring competitions and was the junior OLC champion for Canada for several seasons.
+Jay owns a share in an ASW-19 with two partners and enjoys flying cross-country whenever possible.
+To fund his addiction, Jay works as an aviation consultant.
+He enjoys playing hockey and golf when he can’t be in the air.